A-Hashemiann/Electronics/Verilog/Signal_Driver/signal_driver.md

 ### Resolution Functions:

 A resolution function establishes the signal's final value when numerous drivers operate the same signal.
 One built-in resolution function of the std_logic type, for instance, resolves conflicts between '1' and '0' on the same signal line, producing the result 'X' (unknown).

+### Driving Value:
+A signal in VHDL can have multiple drivers.
+The final value of the signal is determined by the driving values and any resolution functions associated with the signal type